-(3) Before the Board's last meeting of each calendar year, the university board of trustees shall notify the Board of any potential increases in fees outlined in subparagraph (2).
-A university board of trustees may then submit a proposal for an increase in that fee to the Board of Governors' budget committee by January 15 for consideration by the committee during a February meeting.
+(3) Before the board's last meeting of each calendar year, the university board of trustees shall notify the board of any potential increases in fees outlined in subparagraph (2).
+A university board of trustees may then submit a proposal for an increase in that fee to the Board of Governors' budget committee for consideration by the committee during a June meeting.

-(a) The proposal shall be submitted in a format designated by the Chancellor and include at a minimum:
+(a) The proposal shall be submitted in a format designated by the chancellor and include at a minimum: